-Quality website is based on three fundamental postulates: design, development and content.
+A quality website is based on three fundamental postulates: design, development and content.
 The latter has a greater impact on users rather than the first two since its changeable nature, at first place, attracts and wins users over.
 But what if the content – is statistics, which, to be completely honest, is not every user cup of tea.
 Numbers, numbers and again, plain numbers – not everyone will be able to study such type of data.
 Majority of visitors more often look for easily and quickly digestible information.
-So, in this case you should refer to a rescue method of graphic visual knowledge representation that can transform any boring data into piece of cake.
+So, in this case, you should refer to a rescue method of graphic visual knowledge representation that can transform any boring data into a piece of cake.

 In website design, infographics are used either to tell an edificatory story that is embellished by awesome illustrations or to show up a summary of work in figures.
 Also, they can be easily divided into 2 types: interactive and static.
-First one usually has a lot of dynamical elements with pop-up blocks and even with adjusted data that is based on current conditions, whereas second one is just an ordinary image with one-time collected data, but with vibrant heavy illustrations.
-As a rule, interactive infographics are less vibrant and illustrated since they mostly bet on data and technical side rather then design, but this does not diminish their dignity and attractiveness.
+First one usually has a lot of dynamical elements with pop-up blocks and even with adjusted data that is based on current conditions, whereas the second one is just an ordinary image with one-time collected data, but with vibrant heavy illustrations.
+As a rule, interactive infographics are less vibrant and illustrated since they mostly bet on data and technical side rather than design, but this does not diminish their dignity and attractiveness.

-Similar to infographics are tiny blocks with statistical data which can be often found on agency websites or creative portfolios; widgets with social media and email subscription counters can be also attributed to statistic.
+Similar to infographics are tiny blocks with statistical data which can be often found on agency websites or creative portfolios; widgets with social media and email subscription counters can be also attributed to the statistic.
 It is a good way to shed light on done work and introduce potential clients to your possibilities.
 Moreover, being well-thought, visually appealing and unobtrusive they will definitely engender confidence.